THE EDUCATION OF ELOISE

 In 1900, the esteemed brain researcher, Santiago Ramón y Cajal, came to America and Eloise’ place of intern residency to lead a symposium.
 Years of studious use of the most powerful microscopes in the world, of which there were only three, allowed the famed Cajal to use one at his leisure, so that he might see and visually record, with his detailed drawings, the structure of a brain cell.

-His presentation included acetate projections of his latest drawings.
-On the wall in the dark of the theater, they towered over the audience.
+His presentation included acetate projections of his latest ink drawings.
+On the high wall of the dark theater, they towered brightly over the audience.
 Doctor Cajal compared the structure of brain cell dendrites to the branches and root systems of trees.

 Only Eloise didn’t see trees.

-There in the dark, lit only by the projection and its contents, screamed an uncontrolled Eloise embraced in an overwhelming horror that would never release her.
+There in the dark, her face lit only by the projection and its contents, screamed an uncontrolled Eloise embraced in an overwhelming horror that would never release her.

 As the oppressively massive projection of giant dendrites loomed over her, Eloise saw the true physical nature of her arachnophobia.